 The first round of public and stakeholder consultation was undertaken for this Strategy in February 2015.
 In this round, people were simply asked what they thought should be in the new transport strategy.
 There were 116 submissions received.
-Some were focussed on single issues or single locations within the GDA, such as the need for a rail solution for access to Dublin Airport, while others were more broadly based, such as comments on Bus Rapid Transit, the need for better cycling infrastructure, and requests for motorcycle access to bus lanes.
-On review of the submissions, it is reasonable to state that they represented a wide group, from single individuals who may have never engaged in such a process before, to seasoned campaigners who regularly engage in transport planning in Dublin, with a wide range of stakeholders also involved, from public transport operators to groups representing a diverse range of interests.
+Some were focused on single issues or single locations within the GDA, such as the need for a rail solution for access to Dublin Airport, while others were more broadly based, such as comments on Bus Rapid Transit, the need for better cycling infrastructure, and requests for motorcycle access to bus lanes.
+Submissions were received from a wide range of interests, from single individuals who may have never engaged in such a process before, to various groups and organisations who regularly engage in dialogue on transport planning in Dublin.

-Each submission was reviewed and submissions were summarised and the issues raised were collated in order to understand the overall concerns raised by the public and other stakeholders.
-A wide range of issues were raised and have been considered as part of the Strategy process.
+Each submission was reviewed and the issues raised were collated in order to understand the overall concerns raised by the public and other stakeholders.
+A wide range of issues were raised and have been considered as part of the Strategy development process.